pinterest/pymemcache/CONTRIBUTING.md

 ## Testing

-The tests use [pytest](https://docs.pytest.org/) and can be run using `tox` or directly via:
+The tests use [pytest](https://docs.pytest.org/) and can be run using:

-    py.test pymemcache/test/
+    python -m pytest

-Note that the tests require a local memcached instance.
+Note that the full integration tests require a local memcached instance.

 ## License